-- Meetings and other group activities of students and student organizations; - Speeches, performances, demonstrations, rallies, vigils, and other events by students; - Student organizations, and outside groups invited by student organizations; - Distributions of literature, such as leafleting and pamphleting; and - Any other expression protected by the First Amendment to the U.S. Constitution.
+- Meetings and other group activities of students and student organizations; - Speeches, performances, demonstrations, rallies, vigils, and other events by students; Student organizations, and outside groups invited by student organizations; - Distributions of literature, such as leafleting and pamphleting; and - Any other expression protected by the First Amendment to the U.S. Constitution.

 Indoors or outdoors, MECC shall not interfere with the rights of individuals and groups to the free expression of their views or impermissibly regulate their speech based on its content or viewpoint.
 Nevertheless, MECC has the right to establish a reasonable time, place, and manner restrictions on expressive activity.
 Such restrictions must be content neutral, narrowly tailored to serve a significant governmental interest, and allow ample alternative channels for communication of the information.
+To report incidents of disruption of constitutionally protected speech, please contact the Dean of Student Services or Campus Police.